 Still Struggling With Back Pain?
 We Can Help!

 To achieve rapid results, Dr. Robert Lutz takes his time to talk to you and learn about your problem, analyze your movements and uncover the root cause of each individual complaint.
 Once the source of discomfort is detected, we will use the most appropriate treatments from our unique toolbox to quickly resolve symptoms.
-We understand what patients want; fast pain relief, personal attention, and the ability to keep doing what you love.
+We understand what patients want; fast pain relief, personal attention and the ability to get back in motion!